 To set a foundation in shale, you need the right tools for the job, which means working with a piling contractor whose drill can reach around twenty meters into the ground.
 The drill also needs to be strong enough to push through rock and set the piling while the piling company itself adheres to strict safety standards that ensure your shale foundation stands the test of time.

 Should You Choose an Excavator or Piling Contractor for Shale Foundations?

 Most excavation companies don’t have the requisite tools to work with shale — their drills don’t reach far enough and aren’t equipped to deal with a material as rigorous as shale.
-In contrast, piling companies have sturdy drills perfect for dealing with shale.
+In contrast Robar Boring are expert piling contractors based in Sydney who can not only offer piling installation but also rock drilling services to break through the hardest of shale.